anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

  <img src="Images/xgboost_index.png" width="450" />
 </p>

-Here top 3 features fO, f2, f5 corresponds to
+Here top 3 features fO, f2, f5 corresponds to id, time_step and u_out.

 ### Bi-LSTM Model

 Stacked Bi-LSTMs Model was implemented in Keras.
 Bidirectional Long Short-Term Memory (Bi-LSTM) networks was implemented as they are capable of learning order dependence in sequence prediction problems.
 LSTM networks are well-suited to classifying, processing and making predictions based on time series data.